Jpdl925/CounterApp/README.md

  // Last updated 5/9/24

-// Peer Review by:
+// Peer Review by: Neo See

-// Comments:
+// Comments: Make sure to add code that will prevent the counter from going below zero. other than that everything looks good.